rjsf-team/react-jsonschema-form/docs/validation.md

 ## Form data validation

+The Form properties may contain an optional validatorProperties which is passed to the validator.
+If validatorProperties.useTitle is true, the errors object returned by the validator contains the titles of fields in the name and stack fields.

 ### Live validation

 By default, form data are only validated when the form is submitted or when a new `formData` prop is passed to the `Form` component.